Colorist Services

 What does a colorist do?

-A colorist is responsible for the final color grading of a film or video project, adjusting color, contrast, saturation, and luminance to establish the visual mood and ensure consistency across every shot.
+Here is the breakdown.
+A colorist is responsible for the final grading of a film or video project, adjusting color, contrast, saturation, and luminance to set up the visual mood and make sure consistency across each shot.
 In Spain, colorists work with some of Europe's most intense natural light, handling the wide dynamic range typical of Mediterranean locations.

 What skills should a colorist have?

-A colorist needs an exceptional eye for color and detail, deep technical knowledge of color science, and mastery of professional grading tools like DaVinci Resolve.
-Spanish colorists handle both domestic Spanish-language productions and international shoots across the country's diverse regions.
+Here is what that looks like on the ground.
+A colorist needs a top eye for color and detail, deep tech knowledge of color science, and mastery of pro grading tools like DaVinci Resolve.
+Spanish colorists handle both domestic Spanish-language shoots and global shoots across the country's varied regions.

 What types of productions need a colorist?

-Every production that goes through post-production benefits from professional color grading.
-Feature films, episodic television, commercials, documentaries, and music videos all require a colorist.
-Spain's active domestic industry — one of Europe's largest — combined with international service production creates strong year-round demand.
+Here is how the picture comes together.
+Each production that goes through post-prod gains from pro grading.
+Feature films, episodic television, commercials, documentaries, and music videos all need a colorist.
+Spain's active domestic industry — one of Europe's largest — combined with global service production creates strong year-round demand.

 How do you match a colorist to my production?

-We consider your project's genre, desired visual style, delivery requirements, and timeline, then recommend colorists from facilities like El Ranchito, User T38, or Telson whose portfolios demonstrate experience with similar work.
+We consider your project's genre, desired visual style, delivery needs, and timeline, then recommend colorists from facilities like El Ranchito, User T38, or Telson whose portfolios show experience with similar work.

 What post-production facilities are available in Spain?

-Spain offers established post-production with El Ranchito, User T38, Telson, and Deluxe Spain primarily in Madrid.
-These facilities provide full VFX, color grading, and finishing capabilities with DaVinci Resolve suites for projects of all scales.
+Here is what we have to work with.
+Spain gives set up post-prod with El Ranchito, User T38, Telson, and Deluxe Spain primarily in Madrid.
+These facilities give full VFX, grading, and finishing skills with DaVinci Resolve suites for projects of all scales.

 ACT 04 — On Set